How ‘visible’ do you really feel at work right now, having potentially not seen your managers and colleagues in months, unless via virtual contact?

 - What do you want to learn?

 If you don’t feel your role in the meeting is critical, work out what you want to learn.
-This will help you stay engaged in the meeting and might lead you to asking questions or steering the discussion in a certain way which will help you get noticed.
+This will help you stay engaged in the meeting and might lead you to ask questions or steer the discussion in a certain way that will help you get noticed.

 - Is what you’re saying relevant?

 Often people are more likely to listen if they feel heard, so if you are raising a new topic or asking a question, briefly reiterate what the person before you said.
 Not only does this help the flow of the meeting but gives your comment relevance.

 Even the best listeners might find their minds wandering in a meeting.
 If you find this happening to you, don’t be afraid to ask a question to help get your focus back.
 You could say: “I’m sorry, I slightly lost track.
 Please could we take a step back…”.
 This will probably help others on the call too.